 A tripped breaker usually means there’s an excessive load on the circuit.
 As mentioned above, older homes weren’t wired to handle the large number of electrical devices many homes have today (multiple TV sets, VCRs, phone chargers, etc.).
 With so many electronics plugged in, simply turning on a vacuum cleaner or hairdryer can cause a breaker to trip.
 Other possible reasons for a tripped breaker are is the breaker itself is getting weak from use, or worse a more serious problem such as a shorting wire.

-What’s the fix?
+What’s the repair?
 A new circuit may be needed to divide up the load on the existing one, or it may be as simple as replacing the breaker, or locating a short in your wiring.
 Whatever the solution it’s best to have your panel checked out by a qualified electrician to determine there isn’t an unsafe condition.

 When turning on a light switch, do you hear a “pop” coming from the switch?
 That noise is usually caused from a large amount of lighting load.
 It could also mean that the switch is getting worn out.
 Fixes for this are usually simple, changing out the switch to a heavier duty one should correct the problem.